chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 In a similar way, you can run into issues with this when using `FIRST_VALUE()` or `LAST_VALUE()` and the data contains `NULL` values.
 It's not _exactly_ the same issue, but it goes along the same lines as having control over how `NULL` values are treated.

-I _was_ going to build a example for this, but then I ran across this article from Microsoft that perfectly explains and demonstrates how you can use this new feature to fill in missing data using `IGNORE NULLS`:
+I _was_ going to build a example for this, but then I ran across this article from Microsoft, which uses the exact example I was going to build, and it perfectly explains and demonstrates how you can use this new feature to fill in missing data using `IGNORE NULLS`:

 <https://docs.microsoft.com/en-us/azure/azure-sql-edge/imputing-missing-values>{:target="_blank"}